Find our best fixed rate ISAs

 What is a fixed-rate cash ISA?

-A fixed-rate cash ISA is a tax-advantageous savings account that locks your money away for a set period, known as the term.
+A fixed-rate cash ISA locks your money away for a set term, during which you earn a fixed rate of interest.

 52%

-Interest rates on fixed-rate cash ISAs have been competitive this year.
-Therefore, it's worth exploring all the terms of a fixed-rate account as if you can lock away your money for longer, you'll benefit from a high interest rate for years to come.
+Interest rates on fixed-rate cash ISAs have been competitive this year as the base rate remains at 5.25%.
+It's worth exploring all the terms of a fixed-rate account as if you can lock away your money for longer, you'll benefit from a high interest rate for years to come.

 How to choose a fixed rate cash ISA